Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Related Work

-Semi-supervised video object segmentation aims to leverage the ground truth object mask given (only) in the first frame to segment the objects of interest in subsequent frames.
-Existing semi-supervised video object segmentation methods can be divided into online-learning methods and offline-learning methods depending on whether online adaptation is needed during inference.
+{ \textbf{Semi-supervised VOS} aims to leverage the ground truth object mask given (only) in the first frame to segment the objects of interest in subsequent frames.
+Existing semi-supervised VOS methods can be divided into online-learning and offline-learning methods depending on whether online adaptation is needed during inference.
+The former usually update the networks dynamically during inference based on the first frame \cite{OSVOS,OSVOS_S,MaskTrack,TAN_DTTM}, synthetic frames \cite{Lucid,PReMVOS}, or multiple selected past frames \cite{OnAVOS,e_osvos} of each video making the networks object-specific.
+Literature has shown the effectiveness of online-learning \cite{Ranet}, however, it is time consuming and adversely affects the models' generalization ability.
+Offline-learning methods usually propagate the given object mask or features of the first frame either explicitly or implicitly to subsequent frames, making the expensive online-adaptation no longer necessary \cite{OSMN,SiamMask}.
+Recurrent neural networks \cite{RVOS,DyeNet} and recurrent training strategies \cite{RGMP} can implicitly propagate the spatio-temporal features from past frames to the current frame.
+Memory networks with attention mechanism \cite{STM,AFB_URR,GC,KMN,rmnet}, correlation mechanism \cite{Videomatch,FEELVOS,CFBI,MAST}, or clustering methods \cite{PML} can explicitly propagate the spatio-temporal features from multiple different past frames to the current frame.

-\textbf{Online-learning methods} \cite{OSVOS_S,e_osvos} usually update the networks dynamically during inference to make them object-specific in each video.
-OSVOS \cite{OSVOS} and MaskTrack \cite{MaskTrack} simply fine-tune the networks on the first frame of each video to make the networks object-specific.
-Lucid Tracker \cite{Lucid} leverages data augmentation to generate more synthetic training data to fine-tune the model.
-OnAVOS \cite{OnAVOS} fine-tunes the model multiple times on different past frames to adapt to the appearance changes across frames.
-PReMVOS \cite{PReMVOS} fine-tunes three different networks and combines their outputs with optical flow for more accurate segmentation.
-TAN-DTTM \cite{TAN_DTTM} fine-tunes the detection network on the first frame, and segments the objects on the extracted object-level images.
-RANet \cite{Ranet} takes online-learning as an optional step to boost the model's performance.
-Previous methods have shown the effectiveness of online-learning, however, online-learning is time consuming and adversely affects the models' generalization ability.

-\textbf{Offline-learning methods} \cite{DyeNet,RGMP,Videomatch,FEELVOS,AFB_URR} usually propagate the given object mask of the first frame either explicitly or implicitly to subsequent frames, making the expensive online-adaptation no longer necessary.
-RVOS \cite{RVOS} leverages recurrent networks to implicitly propagate the predicted masks of past frames.
-PML \cite{PML} stores the embeddings of the first frame and propagates the mask according to a nearest-neighbor method.
-CFBI \cite{CFBI} implements spatio-temporal matching on both foreground and background features for mask propagation.
-STM, GC, and KMN \cite{STM,GC,KMN} leverage memory bank and attention mechanism to propagate the spatio-temporal features.
-MAST \cite{MAST} stores the reference features and masks separately in the memory bank and propagates the reference masks to subsequent frames according to the local spatio-temporal correspondences.
 Existing offline-learning methods usually perform local or non-local spatio-temporal matching for temporal association and mask propagation.
-However, non-local matching contains too much noise and has a large memory footprint, while local matching struggles to cope with problems from fast motion and long-term correspondence mismatches.
+However, non-local matching is noisy and has a large memory footprint, while local matching struggles to cope with problems from fast motion and long-term correspondence mismatches.}